sufianj/sicss2022_aachen-graz_idea13/README.md

 MergedDataByYear.ipynb combines the results from classified tweets and ANES data

+The Anes_* ipynb notebooks contain some analysis of the corresponding year's ANES data.

 ## The data
 According to Twitter's policy, we are not allowed to publish tweets.